Fundraisers launched for 2 killed in Kenosha crash

 "She was a Carthage nursing student, a graduate of Tremper, a WI Junior volleyball player a member of the Tabernacle Church, and she fostered kittens in need volunteering her time to help animals.
 Most of all Jenna was a daughter, a sister, a friend, and a teammate to so many.
 Her light will live on in all the people whose lives she has touched.
 We would like to give the gift of Jenna’s final rest, as a community, to her loving family as a thank you for sharing this beautiful girl with us all."

 Barrette was a senior at Carthage College.
-The college's dean of students offered a statement about Barrette and said the community is "devastated."
+The college's dean of students offered a statement following the tragic crash.

-"She was a friend to many, including those in her nursing cohort, former teammates from her time with the Firebirds' volleyball team, and campus co-workers in the TARC.
+"She was a friend to many, including those in her nursing cohort, former teammates from her time with the Firebirds' volleyball team, and campus co-workers in the (N. E. Tarble Athletic and Recreation Center).
 We have encouraged grieving students to use our summer counseling resources and will determine the best way to honor her memory when classes reconvene this fall."

 Cards, flowers and candles have been placed near the crash in honor of Zamora and Barrette.